elioamicarelli/about-insiders-analytics/index.md

 ## Insiders and Insider Trading

-An **insider** is any person or entity **owning more than 10% of a company's voting shares** {1}.
+ ► An **insider** is any person or entity **owning more than 10% of a company's voting shares** {1}.

-Thanks to their privileged position, **insiders may have access ahead of the public to information that could impact the company stock price**.
+ ► Thanks to their privileged position, **insiders may have access ahead of the public to information that could impact the company stock price**.

-It's illegal for insiders to buy and sell shares based on their privileged information.

-However, research shows that **insiders transactions can be predictive of stock performances** {2}{3}{4}.
+ ► It's illegal for insiders to buy and sell shares based on their privileged information...however research shows that **insiders transactions can be predictive of stock performances** {2}{3}{4}.

 ## Mining the SEC databases to track insiders' behavior